The United States as a Failing State?

 - Lateral thinkers understand that warlords can also exist at a much higher level of economic development.

-A country’s success or failure has to be measured against that nation’s inherent potential.
+A particular country’s success or failure also has to be measured against that nation’s inherent potential.
 To be sure, a large amount of natural factor endowment, from which the United States definitely benefits, makes it much less likely that a state will ever fail.

 15 items in urgent need of fixing